Results of the 2019 Australian federal election in Victoria

 This is a list of electoral division results for the 2019 Australian federal election in the state of Victoria.
 Victoria bucked the national trend, seeing a swing from the Coalition to Labor, whereas the swing across Australia was from Labor to the Coalition.

+This election was held using instant-runoff voting.
+At this election, there were two "turn-overs" in Victoria.
+Labor won the seats of Dunkley and Macnamara despite the Liberals finishing first; while an independent won the seat of Indi despite the Liberals finishing first.